Skip to content Carb-X

 Accelerating global antibacterial innovation

 Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global non-profit partnership accelerating antibacterial products to address drug-resistant bacteria, a leading cause of death around the world.
-The CARB-X portfolio is the world’s most scientifically diverse, early development pipeline of new antibiotics, vaccines, rapid diagnostics and other products.
+The CARB-X portfolio is the world’s most scientifically diverse, early development pipeline of new antibiotics, preventatives, rapid diagnostics and other products.
 CARB-X is the only global partnership that integrates solutions for the prevention, diagnosis and treatment of life-threatening bacterial infections, translating innovation from basic research to first-in-human clinical trials.

 CARB-X is funded by a global consortium of governments and foundations.
 CARB-X headquarters are located at Boston University.